 ARC helps refugees return home or settle in their country of refuge.
 ARC is not involved in resettling refugees to the United States or third countries.
 Most refugees wish to return home, when possible.
 In fact, fewer than 10 percent of refugees resettle in a third country.

 When ARC was founded in 1979, the organization helped refugees resettle and start a new life in the United States.
-ARC ended its resettlement efforts in 1980, and the organization fully dedicated its attention to addressing the global refugee crisis.
+ARC has since ended its resettlement efforts, and the organization fully dedicates its attention to addressing the global refugee crisis.

 How does ARC decide where to go to help?